-- Enhanced: Select this option to see courses where the course requires access to online tools but does not displace any face-to-face meeting time.
+- Asynchronous Online: Select this option to see courses where the course requires access to online tools but does not displace any face-to-face meeting time.

-- Classroom: Select this option to see courses that require attending classes in person on campus.
+- In-Person: Select this option to see courses that require attending classes in person on campus.